egga22/God-Mode/README.md

 5: Run the game!

-# Steps to spawn item
+# Steps to spawn an item
 1: Click the "Run Info" button.

 2: Go to the "God Mode" tab.

 3: Click "Open Collection".

 4: Navigate through your collection to find the item you want, then click it.

-5: Click "Confirm" or add a modifier.
+5: Click "Confirm" or add a modifier (if on v1.1 or later).

 # FAQ

 Q: I found a glitch/issue/crash.
 What should I do?